Volted/PumaApi/README.md

-# PumaApi API gateway for Puma services
+# PumaApi API gateway for Apache PHP Puma services

 ## Micro API module designed to parse and validate REST requests with accordance to simple file structure defined in specific folder